forceworker/NicheDECODE_main/data/README.md

-The data used in the **NicheDECODE**  presentation can be downloaded from Zenodo.
+The data used in the **NicheDECODE**  presentation can be downloaded from Zenodo（https://zenodo.org/records/18856556）.